tldr-pages/tldr/pages/common/hexdump.md

 > An ASCII, decimal, hexadecimal, octal dump.
 > More information: <https://manned.org/hexdump>.

-- Print the hexadecimal representation of a file.
-Duplicate lines are replaced by '*':
+- Print the hexadecimal representation of a file, replacing duplicate lines by '*':

 `hexdump {{file}}`